 Having a duplicate source of a physical structure allows workers to assess, manipulate, and optimize the building.
 As they analyze the digital twin, they can uncover potential means of creating efficiencies, developing safety protocols, reducing risks, and improving quality.
 Digital twins also enhance BIM by serving as a digital thread, connected directly to a physical structure.

-The advantages of digital twins are particularly relevant during times of social distancing, remote work, and travel restrictions.
+Lastly, the advantages of digital twins are especially relevant during times of social distancing, remote work, and travel restrictions.
 Essential information about a property is readily accessible with a digital twin, avoiding the need to travel or even leave a home office.

 7. Truly Connected Construction